sdrekeen/traffcnt/README.md

 - added a simple approach to build different classes of moving objects just by object's-size
 - german explainations in source-code

-Info picture used for legend.png, which is loaded to have more beatufied counting panel on windows top is not included here on github, as there is no public license for this.
+At the beginning of the code a picture legend.png is loaded, which give a beautified background for the top-bar with the counters.
+It is not included here, as there is no public license for this.
 So be creative and find or draw your own ... :->

 Compile hint: Let's say <OPENCV_PATH> is the path, where opencv files are placed then compile it by